selam1630/Agrolink/README.md

 Our mission is to tackle the root causes of agricultural inefficiency and rural poverty by addressing five critical main points in the sector:
 ### Key Problems We Target
 1. #### Lack of Access to Market Prices
-   Many Ethiopian farmers are forced to sell their produce at unfairly low prices due to the lack of access to real time market information and limited exposure to             different marketplaces.
+   Many Ethiopian farmers are forced to sell their produce at unfairly low prices due to the lack of access to real-time market information and limited exposure to             different marketplaces.
    Agrolink aims to empower farmers by offering a digital platform where they can:
      * Access live market price data for crops across regions.
      * List and sell their products directly to buyers through our online marketplace.